CharlesCara/DatastreamDSWS2R/README.md

     options(Datastream.Username = "YOURUSERNAME")
     options(Datastream.Password = "YOURPASSWORD")

+A connection with the 'DSWS' API server is created by initialising the dsws object:

+     mydsws <- dsws$new()

+The username and password can also be passed in when creating the connection, but the environment variable approach is favoured.

+     mydsws <- dsws$new(username = "YOURUSERNAME", password = "YOURPASSWORD")

 ## Static Requests
 Once set up a typical request would be for a snapshot or *static* request: